 Apparently, it's more like a guideline than an actual rule, because a number of "super-Mossian" semiconductors do exist.
 Fool's gold, aka iron pyrite, is one of them.

-For their study in Advanced Optical Materials, Naik, Doiron and co-author Jacob Khurgin, a professor of electrical and at Johns Hopkins University, find iron pyrite works particularly well as a nanophotonic material and could lead to better and thinner displays for wearable devices.
+For their study in Advanced Optical Materials, Naik, Doiron and co-author Jacob Khurgin, a professor of electrical and computer engineering at Johns Hopkins University, find iron pyrite works particularly well as a nanophotonic material and could lead to better and thinner displays for wearable devices.

 More important is that they've established a method for finding materials that surpass the Moss rule and offer useful light-handling properties for displays and sensing applications.